Convert temperatures

 Fahrenheit (°F) to Celsius (°C)

-Temperatures ﹣ Converter Fahrenheit to Celsius
+Temperature Converter ﹣ Converter Fahrenheit to Celsius

 Here you can convert the Temperature Unit Fahrenheit into the unit Celsius and vice versa you can convert Celsius into Fahrenheit.
 By clicking the "Swap units" icon, you will always obtain the desired conversion in the calculation result, i.e., °F to °C or °C to °F. With the following calculator you can also calculate any other Temperature Unit.